Polish-American Federal Credit Union Privacy Notice

 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see identifying documents if you complete your account application in person.

-PAFCU uses information described in this Policy to help advertise our products and services, including prescreened offers of credit, in a variety of ways.
+PAFCU uses the information described in this Policy to help advertise our products and services, including prescreened offers of credit, in various ways.
 We use such information to:

 - Present tailored ads, to you including: